Frank Figliuzzi: Career

-Figliuzzi joined the FBI as a special agent in August 1987 and has worked for the FBI in the Atlanta and Washington, D.C., headquarters, and the San Francisco, Miami, and Cleveland offices.
+Figliuzzi joined the FBI as a special agent in August 1987.
+He worked for the FBI at headquarters in Atlanta and Washington, D.C. and at offices in San Francisco, Miami, and Cleveland.
 He was the assistant special agent in charge of the Miami Field Office, the FBI's fifth largest office.
 Figliuzzi also served as the FBI's chief inspector from December 2005 until his appointment as head of the Cleveland Division.
-As Assistant Director, he was based at FBI Headquarters in Washington, D.C., and worked closely with other government executives.
+As assistant director, he was based at FBI Headquarters in Washington, D.C. and worked closely with other government executives.